SMFloris/zig-cgi/README.md

-## Using Zig as a CGI script for Apache2
+## Using Zig as a CGI handler for Apache2

 It could prove to be a nice stateless way to run some zig programs.